A BRIEF HISTORY OF HERBS AND SPICES

 Mint was well known to the Ancient Greeks and to the Romans.
 It was also a popular herb in Europe in the Middle Ages.
 Like many herbs mint was used as a medicine as well as a food.

 Mustard was well known in the Ancient Middle East and it is mentioned in the Bible.
 The Romans also grew mustard and they introduced it into the parts of Europe they conquered.
 In the Middle Ages mustard was a popular condiment in Europe.
 At first English mustard consisted of coarse powder and it was not very strong.
-However in 1720 a Mrs Clements of Durham began making a much smoother mustard powder.
-When mixed with water to make paste it was very hot but it proved to be popular and Durham became a centre of the mustard industry.
+However in 1720 a Mrs Clements of Durham, England began making a much smoother mustard powder.
+When mixed with water to make paste it was very hot but it proved to be popular and Durham became a center of the mustard industry.
 (For centuries mustard was used as a medicine as well as a food).

 Nutmeg comes from Indonesia.
 It was very popular in Europe in the Middle Ages and at that time it was obtained from the Arabs.
 However in the 16th century Europeans began to sail to Southeast Asia and import nutmeg by sea.
 Like other spices nutmeg was believed to have many medicinal uses.